Who was St. Therese of Lisieux?

 Spiritual Insights from The Story of a Soul.

 The “Little Way”

 Therese describes her spirituality as her “Little Way.”

 Father Clarke notes that when St. Therese explains her “Little Way” she uses texts from the Old Testament.
 We will find themes in both the Old and New Testament of spiritual childhood and also that of spiritual maturity.
 I think it is important to highlight both of these themes, because St. Therese’s “Little Way” is not a sentimental notion in which one reverts to a childlike state of being.
 I see in her writings a deep sense of the presence of God, a humble faith, and courage to trust God through her “Little Way.“

-“Whoever is a little one, let him come to me” Proverbs 9:4
+“Whosoever is a little one, let him come to me.”
+Proverbs 9:4

 What does “become like little children” mean?